nrabehar/pipex/readme.md

 This project is the discovery in detail and by programming  a ___UNIX___ mecanism that you already know.

+## Purpose

+This repository serves as a reference for the ___Pipex___ project from ___42 School___.
+The code and documentation provided here are intended to help you understand the concepts and implementation details of the project.

+## Important Notice

+Please do not copy and paste the code directly.
+The purpose of this repository is to help you learn and gain ideas on how to approach the project.
+To get the most out of this resource, try to understand the code and then implement it in your own way.

+## Usage

+Feel free to explore the code, read through the comments, and use it as a learning tool.
+Remember, the goal is to develop your own understanding and problem-solving skills.

 ### Pipex progam